Frequently asked (and answered!) questions (FAQ)

 A: We offered the buildings to the local community, hoping that someone might want them.
 The cost of upgrading the structures to meet current building codes and to meet the requirements of the Americans with Disabilities Act was more than they are worth.
 The most prudent use of the public funds entrusted to the District is to remove those buildings.
 We are saving some of the most useful outbuildings.
 The District is committed to preserving the century-old barn.
 We have already invested tens of thousands of dollars to keep it standing.
 More work remains to be done!

 Q: How can the District build an office on this site?

-A: The site is zoned RA-2.
-We are allowed to build there through a conditional use provision specified in the Clackamas County zoning and development ordinances.
+A: The site is zoned RA-2 which allows us to build through a conditional use provision specified in the Clackamas County zoning and development ordinances.

 Q: How much will this cost?

-A: The total project cost is projected to be $5.5 million.
-Project funding will be through a loan to the District.
+A: The total cost of construction is projected to be $5.7 million, including site preparation.
+Project funding is through a loan to the District.

 Q: How has the community been informed of this activity?

 A: We have discussed this many times at Hamlet of Beavercreek meetings.
 It has been featured in the Beavercreek Bulletin and in Pamplin Media newspapers.
 We have presented our plans during events held at the site.
 It has also been featured on our website.
 As part of the conditional use process, neighbors were contacted by Clackamas County for their comments.